muditchandervanshi-cutie/SmartGate-with-Esp32/README.md

 Current Status

+✅ Working Successfull
-✅ Working SuccessfullServoeshooting system detects objects and automatically opens and closes the gate as intended.
+system detects objects and automatically opens and closes the gate as intended.

 ---